bradencarlson/sage-jupyter/README.md

 ## How to Help

-If at any point while using this Project you encounter an error, or you would like to see an additional topic discussed, or if any of the topics discussed are unclear or need more explanation, please feel free to fill out an Issues form under the [Issues](https://github.com/bradencarlson/sage-jupyter/issues) tab.
+If at any point while using this Project you encounter an error, or you would like to see an additional topic discussed, or if any of the topics discussed are unclear or need more documentation, please feel free to fill out an Issues form under the [Issues](https://github.com/bradencarlson/sage-jupyter/issues) tab.

 ## Getting Started